betterscientificsoftware/bssw.io/Site/Categories/Topics/WhatIsContinuousIntegrationTesting.md

-Continuous integration (CI) testing is a particular way of testing software that is aimed at testing the merged changes from multiple branches of development, with the highest _reasonable_ frequency and smallest _reasonable_ granularity of changes. _Continuous_ means that merged changes are continuously tested. _Integration_ means a couple of things.
-First, it means that the changes from multiple branches are merged and the _integrated_ result is tested.
-It also means that testing processes are integrated with as opposed to standing apart from development processes.
+Continuous integration (CI) testing is a particular way of testing software that is aimed at testing the merged changes from multiple branches of development, with the highest _reasonable_ frequency and smallest _reasonable_ granularity of changes. _Continuous_ means that changes are being continuously merged and tested. _Integration_ means that changes from multiple branches are merged and the _integrated_ result is tested. _Integration_ also means that testing processes are integrated with as opposed to standing apart from development processes.
 Instead of develop, develop, develop, test, test, test, it is develop, test, develop, test, develop, test.

 What constitutes _reasonable_ frequency and granularity for CI testing?
-Teams are free to define what is _reasonable_ and this can vary among and even within teams for different categories of work.
+Teams are free to define what is _reasonable_.
+This can vary amoung teams.
-For some teams, frequency may be once at the end of each day and granularity may be _completed_ bug fixes.
 Even within a team, different categories of work may be handled with different frequency and granularity.
-For example, major enhancments requiring many person-weeks of development, may be use a frequency of a week and a granularity of whatever amount of work is completed in a week.
+For example, for bug-fix work, frequency may be once at the end of each day and granularity may be _completed_ bug fixes whereas for feature enhancements requiring many person-weeks of development, frequency may be once a week and granularity whatever coherent changes are completed in a week of work.
 For high functioning CI, frequency may be many times per day and granularity may be each method/function/subroutine added or changed.
-As a purely conceptual tool in understanding the aims of CI, one can imagine CI testing takien to the extreme being like _auto correct_ in a word processor where programmers would get immediate feedback regarding test status with each key-stroke they enter.
+As a purely conceptual tool in understanding the aims of CI, one can imagine CI testing taken to the extreme being like _auto correct_ in a word processor where programmers would get immediate feedback regarding test status with each key-stroke they enter.

 CI testing may have a number of implications for **both** software and test development.
 First, it can demand a very high level of _automation_.